 Jerami Grant Injury: Won't play Monday

-Grant (knee) has been ruled out for Monday's game against Golden State, Casey Holdahl of the Trail Blazers' official site reports.
+Grant (knee) has been ruled out for Monday's game against the Wizards, Casey Holdahl of the Trail Blazers' official site reports.

-The 30-year-old forward will miss his fifth outing since Feb.
-28 due to right knee tendinitis.
-His next chance to play will come Wednesday against the Knicks.
-Kris Murray and Jabari Walker are candidates for a bump in minutes due to Grant being sidelined.
+As expected, Grant will miss a fourth straight game due to right knee tendinitis.
+His next chance to return is Wednesday against the Grizzlies, though a clear timeline for his return has not been announced by the Blazers.
+With Grant sidelined, more minutes are available for Matisse Thybulle, Kris Murray, Shaedon Sharpe and Deni Avdija.

 Win Your League With RotoWire!